 Conservatory

-By far, one of the most popular forms of house extension is a conservatory, as it provides additional living space while adding a traditional feature with a modern twist for improving aesthetics.
-If you want to spend time in the garden without being exposed to the elements of British weather, then a conservatory is ideal.
+By far, one of the most popular forms of house extension is a conservatory, as it provides additional living space and improves the look of a home.
+If you want to spend time in the garden without being exposed to the everchanging British weather, then a conservatory is ideal.
 One of the best things about conservatories is their versatility and ability to be customised to suit any style of home.
 Conservatories offer affordable, bespoke solutions made from the highest quality materials and products.

 Single-Storey Extension